 Whether you choose a king or California king size mattress, look at room dimensions, cost, and sleeper height.
 Also, take into account if you’re part of a couple that likes to sleep close to each other or prefer more personal space.

 Allow at least 2 feet of space on three sides of the mattress for more room to walk around and space to add furniture without feeling overcrowded.
 If you have a narrower room, a California king mattress might be better to save on space compared to a king size.
+If you plan to install a headboard, consider the space that will take up as well.

 If you’re limited on space, then a queen mattress might be the better option —the queen size provides room for couples and is also a good choice for single adults.
-If you’re looking for a bed for one sleeper, queen or full-size mattress are excellent options.
+If you’re looking for a bed for one sleeper, queen or full size mattress are excellent options.

 Both king and California king mattresses have the highest cost on the market due to their large size and the number of materials they contain.